 But it’s not all about slip and fall injuries.
 Incorrect plowing and de-icing can also cause considerable damage to property.
 Incorrectly piled snow at intersections can create blind spots that lead to car accidents.
 Poorly trained crews can damage plowing trucks.
-Long hours of shovelling can result in back injuries.
+Long hours of shoveling can result in back injuries.

+Having a well-trained crew is the key to winning over an insurance company that’s reluctant to insure you for snow removal, and that’s because it helps reduce claims.
 It’s a strategy that’s working in Winnipeg, where the city requires contractors to respond directly to damage and injury claims they may have caused.
 In response to escalating incidents and claims, the association that represents snow contractors has created a mandatory orientation program for all operators, covering proper plowing techniques to minimize property damage.